How to Integrate Legacy Systems and Modern SaaS Applications Without Disruption

 Legacy Technology Challenges

 Perhaps the biggest hurdle that outdated legacy equipment presents for an IT department is that it offers poor user experience.
 This can drastically reduce employee efficiency while increasing dissatisfaction among employees.
 The reason that legacy technologies are so cumbersome to use is because they were designed to do one specific job and to be managed by one type of technical user.
 These characteristics limit adoption and stickiness, and frankly put the equipment on a path toward obsolescence.
+Think of all of the headaches and challenges that are part and parcel to an ERP legacy system integration.

 Other common challenges associated with legacy technologies include: